submariwastaken1time/club-dungeon/README.md

 It will detail how the engine works in the most basic of ways, and is meant as inspiration for those stuck to make their own.

-There will also be a section covering how one could break down certain features into things that are more manageable to implement into their game.
+There will also be a section covering how one could break down certain features into things that are more manageable to implement into their game through examples.

 # Some other notes
 This is the first tutorial I have ever done and so would like to be given feedback (contact info here)